Nagoya University

 • General Selection

 The School assesses whether applicants have the foundational academic abilities needed to gain specialized knowledge in economics and management to theoretically and empirically explore diverse issues related to economic activity.
-Selections are made on the basis of standardized university entrance examinations and the achievement tests administered by the university in three subjects: Japanese, Mathematics, and Foreign Languages.
+Selections are made on the basis of Common Test for University Admissions and the achievement tests administered by the university in three subjects: Japanese, Mathematics, and Foreign Languages.

-• Selection Based on School Recommendation (with standardized university entrance examinations)
+• Selection Based on School Recommendation (with the Common Test for University Admissions)

 The School selects applicants who have been recommended by their school principal and who have the foundational academic ability and interest to learn economics and management.
 Applicants must also have at least one of the following characteristics: (1) individual and motivated leadership capabilities, (2) outstanding academic ability, and (3) notable achievements in extracurricular activities.
-Applicants’ foundational academic ability is assessed through standardized university entrance examinations; their characteristics and appetite for learning are assessed through document screening and an interview.
+Applicants’ foundational academic ability is assessed through Common Test for University Admissions; their characteristics and appetite for learning are assessed through document screening and an interview.

 • Entrance Examinations for Privately Funded International Students